Mostafa-Yossry/ADI-CU-GP-2025-2026/RTL/Equalizer/Deliverables_MF_Task/MF/README_matched_filter_pipe_wrap.md

 # `matched_filter_pipe_wrap` — Black-Box Reference

+Computes the MIMO matched-filter operation on complex vectors:

+$$\mathbf{z} = \mathbf{H}^H \cdot \mathbf{y}$$

-Computes the MIMO matched-filter operation **ŷ = H^H · y** on complex vectors, fully pipelined, one result per clock cycle at full throughput.
-All ports use flat packed buses — no unpacked arrays.
+The module is fully spatially unrolled and pipelined, delivering one result per clock cycle at full steady-state throughput.
+All ports use flat, contiguous packed buses to simplify integration with top-level interconnects (no unpacked arrays at the boundary).

 ---